 These business trips can be local, somewhere within the country, or international.
 The sum total of carbon emissions caused by the business traveler on that business trip adds to the company’s carbon footprint.

-Air travel is the most significant cause of business travel carbon emissions, which constitute 2 percent of the total greenhouse emissions.
-However, there are other factors, such as local transport and hotel stays, that contribute to it.
+Air travel is the most significant cause of business travel carbon emissions, constituting 2 percent of the total greenhouse emissions.
+Other than that, hotel stays are environmentally harmful because the hospitality sector accounts for 1% of global carbon emissions.
+Additionally, factors such as local transport also contribute to environmental pollution.

 Here are some factors that make business travel harmful to the environment.